davidpeach/manuscript-docs/docs/src/guide/commands.md

 ### Description

-Initialize a directory into a manuscript root.
+Initializes a directory as a manuscript root.

 A manuscript root is just a directory with a `.manuscript` file and two folders: `packages` and `playgrounds`.
 Other than that, there is nothing particularly special about it.